nikitayk/zeroTRACE-privacy-project/README.md

-<h3 align="center"> ⚡ Built to leave <b><i>ZERO TRACE</i></b>. ⚡ </h3> ```
 # zeroTRACE — Privacy-First AI & DSA Problem Solver

-**A Hackathon Project | Built for the Future of Privacy and AI**
+**Hackathon Project | Built for the Future of Privacy and AI**

 ---

 ## 📖 Overview

 `zeroTRACE` is a **privacy-first AI extension and problem-solving platform**.
-It is designed for developers, learners, and enterprises that want to leverage **AI problem-solving pipelines** without leaving a digital footprint.
+It empowers developers, learners, and enterprises to use **AI pipelines securely** with zero trace left behind.

-This project combines:

-- A **zero-trace browser extension** ensuring user inputs are sanitized and never stored.
+- **Zero-trace browsing extension** → secure, ephemeral sessions.
-- A **DSA Solver Engine** that parses problems, selects algorithms, generates solutions, and produces test cases.
+- **DSA Solver Engine** → parse problems, generate solutions, auto-create test cases.
-- A **modular backend + frontend architecture** that can be scaled for individuals, teams, and organizations.

-It is more than a demo — it is a **deployable privacy-by-design product** built for hackathons, startups, and investors evaluating real-world impact.

----

-## 🔑 Why zeroTRACE?

-- **Privacy-first architecture** → data obfuscation, ephemeral sessions, and optional local inference.
-- **Developer-first** → AI-powered DSA solver that accelerates learning and competitive programming.
-- **Hackathon-ready polish** → clearly defined setup, reproducible pipeline, and immediate demo value.
-- **Scalable vision** → from students to enterprises, ensuring secure, auditable AI interactions.
+- **Modular architecture** → scalable from student projects to enterprise use.

 ---